Magueye717/backend-business-case/README.md

 c)When the status changes from in-transit to delivered or failed, set the end_time to current time.

 The Driver sees on a map the point of pick-up and delivery.
 Every 20 seconds, his position is retrieved to update the delivery.
-- The `Costomer` also called tracker, he can search a package by its identifier and see on a map in real time the location of his package according to the position of the Driver.
+- The `Costomer` also called tracker, can search a package by its identifier and see on a map in real time the location of his package according to the position of the Driver.

  ### Composition
  It is composed of two parts: the server (backend) and the client (frontend).